A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Dynamic Sparse Cholesky GP For Use in Digital Twin Application

 In a DT system, surrogate models, like GPs, are employed to predict the target property of interest for the given state of the physical system.
-These surrogates are often trained with an initial set of data representing the physical system and then deployed in service as a DT.
+These surrogates are often trained using an initial set of data representing the physical system and then deployed in service as a DT.
+The growth in the number of derivative-enhanced observations follows Lemma 3.0.1, which shows that the covariance matrix size increases combinatorially with dimension $p$ and derivative order $d$.
+This motivates the need for sparse and scalable methodologies.
 One of the critical aspects of DT is that the surrogate model should have the ability to be updated in a smooth fashion to accommodate any changes in the physical system.
 In other words, the surrogates need to be dynamically updated without the need for extensive re-training.
 Additionally, the state of the physical system can change significantly during the operation, and the trained surrogate may not perform well enough even with regular dynamic updates.
-Inevitably, the surrogate model needs to be retrained.
+Inevitably, the surrogate model may need to be retrained.
 The DT system should have the ability to detect when to trigger re-training.
-Considering the above-discussed requirements for the surrogates in mind, we propose a dynamic sparse GP algorithm, which has the ability to be dynamically updated or retrained when new information is available.
+Considering the above-discussed requirements for the surrogates in mind, we propose a dynamic sparse Cholesky GP algorithm, which has the ability to be dynamically updated or retrained when new information is available.